fmdkdd/fmdkdd.github.com/projects.md

 [Bright Plateau][], a short puzzle game made in 72 hours for the Ludum Dare 39 jam, in duo with [merwaaan][].
 You have to power up houses by placing generators on the plateau.
 This time we went 3D with [THREE.js][], and, although exhausted, we were quite satisfied with how the game turned out.
+I wrote a [post-mortem][] about it.

 <img src="img/projects/boyo.png" alt="boyo image">
 [boyo.js][], a GameBoy emulator in JavaScript made by [merwaaan][].
 I